Taiwan Heist Highlights ATM WeaknessesKey Vulnerability: Many ATMs Still Run Versions of Windows XP

 About 90 percent of the world's ATM machines still run Windows XP, according to Kaspersky Lab.
 Microsoft stopped providing security updates for XP in April 2014, although extended support was available for some special embedded versions through this year.

-Steve Wilson, a principal analyst with Constellation Research, says critical infrastructure - from ATMs to medical devices to internet-connected vehicles - should simply not be built using commercial operating systems that "are barely adequate to run word processors.
+Steve Wilson, a principal analyst with Constellation Research in Sydney, says critical infrastructure - from ATMs to medical devices to internet-connected vehicles - should simply not be built using commercial operating systems that "are barely adequate to run word processors.

 "It's just asking for trouble," he says.
 "It's amazing that this [ATM malware thefts] doesn't happen more often."